-If you’ll be arriving at Birmingham airport outside of the Meet and Greet times, you’ll need to find your own way to your accommodation.
 The campus is about 10 miles from the airport, and the journey takes about 30 minutes in a taxi.

 Alternatively, you can get the train directly from Birmingham Airport to Birmingham New Street station for local train and bus connections.

 You can find more information about transport in Birmingham here.

 If you have a smartphone, make sure to download the myAston App before you arrive on campus.
 The app contains loads of useful information for Aston students, including your timetable, location information and a campus map, library features, news and events, find a room function and calendars.

 After you arrive at Aston, there are a number of important tasks that you will need to complete in order to enrol on your course and to comply with your visa conditions.
 See below for more details.

 You may also want to open a bank account and speak to a member of staff about paying your tuition fees - you can get help with all of these tasks by visiting The Hub and Finance Centre in the Main Building, this is also where you will find our specialist Immigration Advisers and various other services.